• Articles

 • It can be used to test hypotheses about cause-and-effect relationships.

-• For example, facts on crime rates can be used to test the effectiveness of different policing strategies, and even student test scores can be used to evaluate the effectiveness of different teaching methods.
+• For instance, the rate of crime can be applied to test the effectiveness of different policing strategies, and even student test scores can be used to evaluate the effectiveness of different teaching methods.

 • Evaluating Performance: